ryanchard/MCQ-and-SFT-code/README.md

 conda activate globus_env
 ```
 (**Note:** If you get `CondaValueError: prefix already exists`, edit`environment.yml` and change the `name:`,
-ten activate that env after creating it.)
+then create and activate that env.)

 ---